-- No evidence of a Philadelphia chromosome (seen in a similar disease known as “chronic myeloid leukemia” (CML).
+- No evidence of a Philadelphia chromosome.
+This is seen in a similar disease known as “chronic myeloid leukemia” (CML).
 This can be determined based on a blood test looking for a particular abnormality known as a BCR/ABL fusion gene.

 - Less that 20 percent of blast cells in the blood and bone marrow

-- Abnormal changes in any of the cells that develop into red blood cells, certain white blood cells or platelets (precursor cells)
+- Abnormalities in one or more types of precursor cells that develop into red blood cells, certain types of white blood cells or platelets

 Other Diagnostic Tests